All Episodes

 Too little milk, not enough sunshine and exercise.

-The soft bone scourge of the 19th century.
+And for some kids, shockingly, it's leading to rickets, the soft bone scourge of the 19th century.

-See, now they're so excited to take life in this country back to the 19th century, we got rickets back out there.
+See, now they're so excited to take life in this country back to the 19th century.

 But cases of full-blown rickets are just the red flag.

-Bone specialists say possibly millions of seemingly healthy children aren't building as much strong bones as they should.
+Bone specialists say possibly millions of seemingly healthy children aren't building as much strong bones as they should, a gap that may leave them more vulnerable to bone-cracking osteoporosis later in life than their grandparents are.

 Of course there's too little milk.

-There's not enough sunshine and exercise, because cows, we have been told for how many years cause global warming.
+There's not enough sunshine and exercise because cows, we have been told for how many years, cause global warming.

 And we've got to get rid of cows.